 The argument is impoverished considering the extent of the violations against this group.
 It is unlikely that tens of thousands of American Japanese were involved in organized espionage or were likely to become so.
 But when we accept state aggression based on prior-restraint arguments, then aggress we must ad absurdum.
-Why not prevent all teenagers from driving?
-Or even better, all neoconservatives like Ms. Malkin from procreating, lest they sire proponents of state internment?
+(For example, why not prevent neoconservatives like Ms. Malkin from procreating, lest they sire proponents of state internment?)

 Even assuming that mass treason among the American Japanese was possible, the only legitimate, Fifth Amendment-respecting course of action would have been to proceed separately against individuals by producing evidence of treachery, in accordance with the rules of evidence, and then proceeding with formal charges.